 Total conversion value is another important metric to compare between campaigns, ad groups, and even individual keywords.
 Some business owners find that shoppers who are looking for particular products tend to spend more.

 For instance, say you’re running an ATV store and you've noticed that someone looking for a new battery is likely to just buy that battery and leave.
 On the flip side, you've also noticed customers looking for new headlights tend to also want to upgrade other features at the same time, like tires, mirrors, and decals.
 Although by themselves, batteries and headlights may cost around the same amount, the total conversion value of the headlights will be higher since the average order value is so much higher.

 9. Return on Ad Spend (ROAS)

 Return on Ad Spend, or ROAS, is also known colloquially as Return on Investment, or ROI.
 Although this isn’t technically correct, since true ROI would take into account all of the expenses that you have regarding your PPC (the cost of clicks, fees for management by a third party or agency, fees for the design of display ads, etc.), the idea is the same nonetheless.

 ROAS is the return that you get on your PPC expenditures, and you can calculate it by dividing the profit from an ad campaign by the cost of that ad campaign.
 This is the most important metric because it tells you whether or not you’re breaking even on your investment, as well as what kind of return you can expect if you scale up or down your PPC efforts.

 A Master of PPC Metrics

 With these 9 critical PPC metrics in mind, you can get a clear picture of your campaign's current performance and learn how to make it better.
-Or, if you decide you need help with your PPC campaigns, we've got a team of PPC professionals ready to audit your AdWords account and create you a personalized PPC success plan.
+Or, if you decide you need help with your PPC campaigns, we've got a team of PPC professionals ready to audit your AdWords account and create a personalized PPC success plan for you.